1Which of the following best defines Human Resource Planning (HRP)?

 50Strategic HRP aims to align:

-B.HR planning with the IT department's hardware schedule.
+A.HR planning with the IT department's hardware schedule.

 C.HR planning with the strategic goals and mission of the organization.

-D.HR planning with the personal goals of the CEO.
+D.HR planning with the cafeteria menu.

 Correct Answer: HR planning with the strategic goals and mission of the organization.